-Make the Road New York forges alliances between New York communities that ? while diverse ? face shared hardships and injustices.
-All of the communities in which we work are predominantly populated by poor and working class Latinos, immigrants and African Americans.
-MRNY?s 10,000+ members come from over 25 different countries and have a wide range of experiences and backgrounds.
+Make the Road New York serves and engages New York communities that face shared hardships and injustices.
+All of the communities in which we work are predominantly populated by poor and working class Latinos, immigrants, and African Americans.
+MRNY's 14,000+ members come from over 25 different countries and have a wide range of experiences and backgrounds.

-MRNY has centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; and Brentwood, Long Island, and our membership also draws from the surrounding neighborhoods of Bedford-Stuyvesant, East New York, Ridgewood, Woodside, Elmhurst, Corona, Central Islip, and Patchogue.
-Our advocacy and litigation work affect millions of other low-income and immigrant New Yorkers on the citywide level and increasingly at the state level.
+MRNY has centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; and Brentwood, Long Island, and our membership draws from surrounding communities throughout the five boroughs and Nassau and Suffolk counties, as well as communities newly impacted by Hurricane Sandy.
+Our advocacy and litigation work affect millions of these New Yorkers at the citywide and county levels, and increasingly at the state level.

 Over 86% of Bushwick residents are renters and nearly a quarter of Bushwick households spend more than 50% of their income on rent.
 As gentrification spreads east from Williamsburg, MRNY members report an upsurge in harassment by landlords, neglect of the housing stock, demands for illegal rent increases, and fraudulent eviction proceedings to force tenants from their rent-stabilized apartments.
 Bushwick's rate of serious housing code violations is the single highest in the city.